MicrosoftDocs/entra-docs/docs/identity/devices/device-self-setup-macos-pssoe.md

 1. Open the **Company Portal** app and select **Sign in**.
 1. Enter your Microsoft Entra ID credentials and select **Next**.
 1. You're prompted to **Set up Contoso Labs access**.
 Select **Begin**, then on the next screen, select **Continue**. <!--TODO: Insert slide 84 screenshot-->
-1. You're presented with steps to install the management profile.
-This has been set up by an administrator using Microsoft Intune.
+1. You're presented with steps to install the management profile, which has already been set up by an administrator using Microsoft Intune.
 Select **Download profile**. <!--TODO: Insert slide 87 screenshot-->
 1. Hover over the popup that appears in the top right corner of the screen and select **Install**, which opens **Profiles** in the Mac's **Settings**. <!--TODO: Insert slide 89 screenshot-->
 1. Select **Management Profile**, and in the new window, select **Install**. <!--TODO: Insert slide 90 screenshot-->
 1. Enter your local device password in the **Profiles** window that appears and select **Enroll**.
 Upon completion, you see that the Mac is supervised and managed by **Contoso Labs**.